-Students practice the basic principles of pattern design, particularly as they relate to the upper torso.
-Both flat pattern and draping methods are explored to create individual slopers and patterns for women's wear.
-Students develop specification sheets detailing their design concepts prior to creating the patterns.
+Students practice the basic principles of pattern design for women's wear, particularly as they relate to the upper torso.
+Both flat pattern and draping methods are used as students interpret fashion drawings to create patterns for upper torso garments, based on a standard size.
+Students solve fit challenges and further develop their drafting skills while creating upper torso slopers from individual body measurements.